-30 Jul HCTTF Letter Urging Congress to with Recommendations to Support APM Participants
+30 Jul HCTTF Letter Offering Congress Recommendations to Support APM Participants

 The Health Care Transformation Task Force (HCTTF or Task Force) wrote a letter urging Congress to take bold action to advance value-based payment and care delivery during and after the COVID-19 pandemic.